A Dynamic Game Framework for Rational and Persistent Robot Deception With an Application to Deceptive Pursuit-Evasion: Dynamic Target Protection under Deception

 When the pursuer's type is also private, Fig. \ref{fig:deceptionforcounter} shows that she can manipulate the evader's initial belief $l_2^0$ to obtain a smaller $k_1^{tr}$ and a belief update with less fluctuation.
-The red line with stars is the same as the one in Fig. \ref{fig:InitialBelief_optimalcontrol}.
+The red line with stars is the same as the one in Fig. \ref{fig:InitialBelief_optimalcontroltotal}.
 It shows that the pursuer's belief learning is slower and fluctuates more when she interacts with the evader who has a decoupled cost.
 The reason is that her manipulation of the initial belief $l_2^0$ does not affect the evader's decision making as shown in Corollary \ref{corollary: degeneration}.

 A comparison between Fig. \ref{fig:decerivedBelief_LowCap} and Fig. \ref{fig:decerivedBelief} shows that it is beneficial for a low-maneuverability pursuer to disguise as a high-maneuverability pursuer but not vice versa.
-Thus, applying deception to counter deception is not always effective.
+Thus, introducing additional deception to counteract existing deception is not always effective.